Home

 In that short period of time, you just hung up your coat and barely took your first sip of coffee.
 Sheesh...give me a chance!

-So, your answer to this one question--Tell me about yourself--is pivotal in winning their approval, and ultimately receiving an offer.
+So, your answer to this one question--Tell me about yourself--is pivotal in winning an employer's approval, and receiving an offer.

 Would you also believe that your answer to this famous interview question must be no longer 30-60 seconds?